Privacy Notice – Sue Haynes

 I will NOT share your information with anyone else, unless required for legal process, without explaining why it is necessary, and getting your explicit consent.

 I will keep your information for 7 years (insurance company requirement) or until you are 26 if you are a child (the law regarding children’s records).

 Protecting your personal data

 I am committed to ensuring that your personal data is secure.
 In order to prevent unauthorised access or disclosure, I have put in place appropriate technical, physical and managerial procedures to safeguard and secure the information I collect from you.
-The email system I use is GDPR compliant.
+The email and booking systems I use are both GDPR compliant.

 I will contact you only using the contact preferences you have given me and will never contact you for marketing purposes.